quantiacs/documentation/en/source/user_guide/data.md

 ![fx](./pictures/commos.png)

-Data for each time series can be loaded using:
+Data for each time series can be loaded using (for example last year):
 ```python
 gold = qndata.imf_load_commodity_data(assets=['PGOLD'], tail=365)
 ```